 Today, Gov. Brian Kemp delivered his State of the State Address at the Georgia Capitol Museum.
 At the beginning of the address, Kemp promised to “put hard work and Georgians first,” fund priorities like education, public safety, and healthcare, and keep the government “efficient, responsible, and accountable.”
 During the address, Kemp mentioned the Georgia Match […]

 We’re hiring!
-Seeking a veteran reporter for state reporting
+Seeking a general assignments reporter for

-ABOUT THE ROLE Education in Atlanta is seeking a government reporter who has range and can follow the beat to all things happening at the state capital that directly (and indirectly) impact education.
-This job is great for someone who likes to dig beyond the headlines, seeking documents and data to evaluate education programs and […]
+ABOUT THE ROLE Education in Atlanta is seeking a general assignments reporter who has range and can follow the beat to all things happening around the metro area that directly (and indirectly) impact education.
+This job is great for someone who likes to dig beyond the headlines, seeking documents and data to evaluate education programs […]

 State Superintendent: Baffled by Atlanta Public Schools keeping state retention bonuses